ARMmbed/mbed-os-5-docs/docs/tutorials/quickstart/quickstart.md

 In the Arm Mbed ecosystem, you have a choice in how you want to develop, **Online** and **Offline**.

 1) For online development, we provide the Arm Mbed Online Compiler.
-This choice is great if you want an environment that "just works".
+This is a great choice if you want to get started working with Mbed OS quickly.

 2) For offline development, we provide Arm Mbed CLI, our tool for using Mbed CLI on the command-line.
 Mbed CLI is compatible with Windows, Linux and OSX.
 This option provides more configuration options but also requires slightly more setup.